MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

 ---
 lab:
-    title: '02a - Implement Linux clustering on Azure VMs'
+  title: 02a - Implement Linux clustering on Azure VMs
-    module: 'Module 02 - Explore the foundations of IaaS for SAP on Azure'
+  module: Module 02 - Explore the foundations of IaaS for SAP on Azure
+  description: 'Estimated Time: 90 minutes'
+  duration: 90 minutes
+  level: 500
+  islab: true
+  primarytopics:
+  - Azure
 ---

 # AZ 120 Module 2: Explore the foundations of IaaS for SAP on Azure